edg3/clean-fitness/README.md

 - RoutineTracking is what gets created when you start to do a Routine - if you force close the app before the end is reached it will count it as 'incomplete' in logs [e.g. it loads the routine with links and exercises and steps through it for you; when you are done it marks the 'when_ended' and was automatically updating the generated 'document' a simple html layout view]

 [calories data came from https://tools.myfooddata.com/nutrition-facts-database-spreadsheet.php - tiny data adjustment was needed for CF dataset; still a large set so will take 'time', so to speak, to import]

+[calories calculations came from https://www.livestrong.com/article/317684-how-many-calories-should-i-be-eating-for-my-height/ - see calculation; it isn't meant to be the most hardcore diet creation for you; rather to suggest and help you watch your habits]
+- 9.99 x weight in kilograms + 6.25 x height in centimeters – 4.92 x age
+- Keep intake high: Protein + Carbs
+- Avoid: Sugary beverages, baked food such as cookies or pastries, french fries, restuarant hamburgers from fast food restuarants, crackers or chips, white pasta or white bread, white rice, energy and granola bars, candied dried fruits, sweetened yoghurt, ice cream, processed meat, try stick to moderation for alcohol, candy bars
+- Goal: This isn't to tell you what you shouldn't have in your diet; rather assist you in 'watching' your diet for yourself.
+For this reason, reports will be very simplified - the aim is to try help you follow a good routine of income, etc. Kinda why I want to make this possible to manage recipes as it can become the 'one stop shop' for knowledge needed in this regard